-In April 2013, we consummated a refinancing pursuant to which we terminated our existing senior secured credit agreements, entered into a new five-year \$1.85 billion unsecured credit agreement, and issued senior notes with a face value of \$1.3 billion, net of discount totaling \$2.8 million.
-Our new senior unsecured credit facilities (the "Facilities") consist of a \$1.0 billion senior unsecured term loan facility (the "Term Facility") and an \$850.0 million senior unsecured revolving credit facility (the "Revolving Facility") which provides for the issuance of letters of credit up to \$250.0 million.
+In April 2013, we consummated a refinancing pursuant to which we terminated our existing senior secured credit agreements, entered into a five-year \$1.85 billion unsecured credit agreement, and issued senior notes with a face value of \$1.3 billion, net of discount totaling \$2.8 million.
+Our senior unsecured credit facilities (the "Facilities") consist of a \$1.0 billion senior unsecured term loan facility (the "Term Facility") and an \$850.0 million senior unsecured revolving credit facility (the "Revolving Facility") which provides for the issuance of letters of credit up to \$250.0 million.
 We may request, subject to agreement by one or more lenders, increased revolving commitments and/or incremental term loan facilities in an aggregate amount of up to \$150.0 million.

 Borrowings under the Facilities bear interest at a rate equal to an applicable margin plus, at our option, either (a) LIBOR or (b) a base rate (which is usually equal to the prime rate).
-The applicable margin for borrowings as of August 2, 2013 was 1.275% for LIBOR borrowings and 0.275% for base-rate borrowings.
+The applicable margin for borrowings as of November 1, 2013 was 1.275% for LIBOR borrowings and 0.275% for base-rate borrowings.
 We must also pay a facility fee, payable on any used and unused amounts of the Facilities, and letter of credit fees.
 The applicable margins for borrowings, the facility fees and the letter of credit fees under the Facilities are subject to adjustment each quarter based on our long-term senior unsecured debt ratings.

-The Term Facility will amortize in quarterly installments of \$25.0 million, with the first such payment due on August 1, 2014, and final payment at maturity on April 11, 2018.
+The Term Facility will amortize in quarterly installments of \$25.0 million, with the first such payment due on August 1, 2014, and the balance due at maturity on April 11, 2018.
 The Facilities can be prepaid in whole or in part at any time.
 The Facilities contain certain covenants which place limitations on the incurrence of liens; change of business; mergers or sales of all or substantially all assets; and subsidiary indebtedness, among other limitations.
 The Facilities also contain financial covenants which require the maintenance of a minimum fixed charge coverage ratio and a maximum leverage ratio.
-As of August 2, 2013, we were in compliance with all such covenants.
+As of November 1, 2013, we were in compliance with all such covenants.
 The Facilities also contain customary affirmative covenants and events of default.

-As of August 2, 2013, outstanding letters of credit related to the Revolving Facility totaled \$44.2 million and borrowing availability under the Revolving Facility was \$753.8 million.
+As of November 1, 2013, we had total outstanding letters of credit of \$45.4 million, \$27.7 million of which were under the Revolving Facility, and borrowing availability under the Revolving Facility was \$716.3 million.

-We anticipate potential borrowings under the Revolving Facility in fiscal 2013 up to a maximum of approximately \$200.0 million outstanding at any one time, including any anticipated borrowings to fund repurchases of common stock.
+For the remainder of fiscal 2013, we anticipate potential borrowings under the Revolving Facility up to a maximum of approximately \$200.0 million outstanding at any one time, including any anticipated borrowings to fund repurchases of common stock.